5 Days in Florence, Italy Itinerary

 On the way back to the hotel we had to take a stroll down Via de’ Tornabuoni.
 It’s like the Rodeo Drive of Florence featuring stores like Gucci, Prada, Fendi, BVLGARI, Armani, and others we can’t afford.
 We did our share of window shopping and even went into a few stores just to see inside.

-Day 4 in Florence – Free Time
+Day 4 – Free Time

 We also had the chance to head out for some night life finally.
 We crossed the river into the San Frediano neighborhood where we found an outdoor cabana bar and had a drink and a snack.
 Next we crossed back over the Arno, and went to the rooftop bar at the Weston hotel.
 The night views were gorgeous and the Prosecco was molto bene!

-Day 5 in Florence – Exploring the Oltrarno Quarter
+Day 5 – Exploring the Oltrarno Quarter

 This is where we found an endless amount of visual joy and inspiration through street art, architectural details, and artisans.
 The street art reminded me of Banksy’s work.